Leading role of the party

 The leading role of the party is a constitutional principle of communist states.
-It holds that the ruling party leads the state by virtue of being the vanguard of the proletariat, a communist party.
+It holds that a ruling communist party leads the state by virtue of being the vanguard of the proletariat.

 Origin and Soviet constitutional presence

 The leading role of the party was first enshrined in Article 126 of the 1936 Constitution of the Soviet Union, which described the Communist Party of the Soviet Union (CPSU) as "the vanguard of the working people in their struggle to strengthen and develop the socialist system and is the leading core of all organizations of the working people, both public and state."

 Article 6 of the 1977 Constitution of the Soviet Union reiterated the role of the CPSU as the "leading and guiding force of the Soviet society".
 The text of the article follows in English translation.

 The leading and guiding force of the Soviet society and the nucleus of its political system, of all state organisations and public organisations, is the Communist Party of the Soviet Union.
 The CPSU exists for the people and serves the people.

 The Communist Party, armed with Marxism–Leninism, determines the general perspectives of the development of society and the course of the home and foreign policy of the USSR, directs the great constructive work of the Soviet people, and imparts a planned, systematic and theoretically substantiated character to their struggle for the victory of communism.

 All party organisations shall function within the framework of the Constitution of the USSR.